 Euthanasia Program A Nazi euphemism, "euthanasia" referred to the systematic killing of those Germans whom the Nazis deemed "unworthy of life" because of mental illness or physical disability.
 Six gassing installations were established as part of the Euthanasia Program: Bernburg, Brandenburg, Grafeneck, Hadamar, Hartheim, and Sonnenstein.
 These killing centers used pure, chemically manufactured carbon monoxide gas.
 Gas Vans.
 Cinco de Mayo History: Battle of Puebla Was a Turning Point.
 The battle it commemorates changed the course of North American and European history.

 Western political and business delegations stream into Beijing, confident of China’s economy, which continues to grow rapidly.
 Investment pours in.
 Crowning China’s new status, Beijing will host the 2008 Summer Olympics.
-But China’s success is, at least in part, a mirage.
-True, 200 million of her subjects, fortunate to be working for an expanding global market, increasingly enjoy a middle-class standard of living.
 Rose Wilder Lane, Isabel Paterson, and Ayn Rand: Three Women Who Inspired the Modern Libertarian Movement.
 Mr.

 Consider how odd that is.
 No Westerner would call such a work “literary,” lest someone discount its documentary value.
+Literature is one thing, truth another, isn’t that correct?
+But Solzhenitsyn insists that absolutely everything included is strictly factual, a claim validated when the Soviet Union fell and archives were opened.
 The Progressive Feminist Who Founded the American Library Association Faces a Reckoning.
 The Dewey Decimal System is the foundation of the modern library.